What is shingles?

 - Fever and/or chills

 The symptoms of shingles may look like other medical conditions or problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 How is shingles diagnosed?

-Your doctor will do a complete physical exam and ask about your medical history, specifically about whether you have ever had chickenpox.
+Your healthcare provider will do a complete physical exam and ask about your medical history, specifically about whether you have ever had chickenpox.

-The doctor may also take skin scrapings for testing.
+The healthcare provider may also take skin scrapings for testing.

 How is shingles treated?